Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 [GitBlit](http://gitblit.com/) is a basic repository management tool for hosting git repositories on your own server.
 It does not try to be a full collaborative development environment.
 For example [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), [Phabricator](https://www.phacility.com/), [SCM Manager](https://www.scm-manager.org/), and [Tuleap](https://www.tuleap.org/)
-offer more functionality like a wiki, integrated bug / issue ticket system, etc.
+offer more functionality like an integrated bug / issue ticket system, a wiki, online editing, etc.

 Like [GitBucket](https://gitbucket.github.io/gitbucket-news/about/), GitBlit just hosts repositories.
 So for this workshop GitBlit is just fine.
 <small>(NB: we planned to use GitLab, but that starts up too slow and preloading it with repositories was a headache)</small>